-- “The Set up.”
-I’m not sure who invented the “That would be of value to you, right?” pitch but I want to hit him every time I hear it (yeah, we both know it was a guy).
+- “The Setup.”
+I’m not sure who invented the “That would be of value to you, right?” pitch but I want to scream every time I hear it.
 It just BEGS me to say no. “You want to save money right?”
-Shut up.
+STOP!

 Sales Call Intros that Work